 What to do.

-Landmark USA’s own Scott Farm offers excellent hiking over our 571 acres as well as farm fresh, ecologically grown fruit from berries in mid-July through peaches, pears, plums, quince, and 90 varieties of heirloom apples until we sell out in December.
+The Landmark USA owns the Scott Farm which offers excellent hiking over our 571 acres as well as farm fresh, ecologically grown fruit from berries in mid-July through peaches, pears, plums, quince, and 120 varieties of heirloom apples until we sell out in November.
 An excellent assortment of Vermont artisinal cheese can be found at Grafton Village Cheese in Brattleboro.

 Less than three miles away canoes can be rented for trips on the Connecticut River and West River.
 Vermont Canoe Touring Center: 802-257-5008.